Policy

 for Hong Kong

-Our Focus Area
+Our Focus Areas

-Our Articles
+Latest Articles

 If Hong Kong is serious about “targeted poverty alleviation,” it needs more than refined target groups and policy measures.
 What is still missing is the data infrastructure needed to track change and evaluate outcomes.
 In particular, Hong Kong should establish a mechanism for administrative data research and a permanently funded long-term household panel survey, so that poverty policy can move from aspiration to measurable impact.

-June 2026 | Housing Policy
+June 2026 | Examine the Housing Authority’s New Measures

 Policy research cannot happen without your support.
 Together, we can build a better future for Hong Kong.